ansible/lightbulb/facilitator/README.md

 We also recommend reading about [the Lightbulb philosophy](../PHILOSOPHY.md) for effectively communicating and delivering informal training on Ansible in the same spirit that it has become known for and highly successful.

-If you are already somewhat familar with automating with Ansible, we recommend that you are also familiar with the best practices this content incorporates.
+If you are already somewhat familiar with automating with Ansible, we recommend that you are also familiar with the best practices this content incorporates.
 See [this blog post](https://www.ansible.com/blog/ansible-best-practices-essentials) and [video presentation from AnsibleFest Brooklyn (October 2016)](https://www.ansible.com/ansible-best-practices).

-The Lightbulb project provides a lab provisioner tool for creating an environment to present and work with lightbulb content.
+The Lightbulb project provides a lab provisioner tool for creating an environment to present and work with Lightbulb content.
 Currently the provisioner only supports provisioning lab environments using Amazon Web Services.
 (A Vagrant option will be developed particularly for self-paced learning.)
 See the [Ansible AWS Lab Provisioner README](../tools/aws_lab_setup/README.md) for details on requirements, setup and configuration.

 ## Lightbulb Modules